Swayambhunath: Mythology

+Ancient and medieval history

 As per the scriptures such as Swayambhu Purana, Gautama Buddha paid homage and delivered sermon on the stupa.
 Among the listeners, Hariti, the fierce Dharma Protector goddess who was present in the sermon prayed to the Buddha with her determination to serve and protect the Swayambhu Great Stupa, vihars, Buddhist culture and children below 12 years of age.
 Her temple was enshrined near the main stupa of Swoyambhu.